-This document sets out important aspects of the design of the UK accounts taxonomies developed by the Financial Reporting Council (FRC).
+This document sets out important aspects of the design of the UK accounts and Irish accounts taxonomies developed by the Financial Reporting Council (FRC).
 It explains the main goals and assumptions which underlie the design and content of the proposed taxonomies.